sshiva311/Fedex_QA_Assignment/README.md

 The assessment information is located in the file: [ASSESSMENT.MD](./ASSESSMENT.MD)

+The solution information for assessment is located in the file: [ASSESSMENT-SOLUTION.MD](./ASSESSMENT-SOLUTION.md)

 # NodeJS version

 Currently the project works with **NODEJS 10 LTS** environment.
 Please make sure you MAC/PC has a 10.x node version installed. (https://nodejs.org/dist/latest-v10.x/).
 You can also try NODEJS 12 LTS as an experiment but support has not been verified.